CompuCell3D/PythonScriptingManual/docs/field_secretion.rst

 In the step function, we obtain a handle to field secretor object that operates on diffusing field ``ATTR``.
 In the for loop where we go over all cells in the simulation we pick cells that are of type 3 (notice we use a numeric value here instead of an alias).
-Inside the loop we use ``secreteInsideCell``, ``secreteInsideCellAtBoundary``, ``secreteOutsideCellAtBoundary``, and ``secreteInsideCellAtCOM`` member functions of the secretor object to carry out secretion in the region occupied by a given cell. ``secreteInsideCell`` increases concentration by a given amount (here ``300``) in every pixel occupied by a cell.
+Inside the loop, we use ``secreteInsideCell``, ``secreteInsideCellAtBoundary``, ``secreteOutsideCellAtBoundary``, and ``secreteInsideCellAtCOM`` member functions of the secretor object to carry out secretion in the region occupied by a given cell.
+See the `secretion reference guide <secretion.html>`_ for more details.

+``secreteInsideCell``: increases concentration by a given amount (here ``300``) in every pixel occupied by a cell.

+``secreteInsideCellAtBoundary`` and ``secreteOutsideCellAtBoundary``: increases concentration but only in pixels at the cell's boundary.
+The "inside" version chooses the cell's pixels (recommended) whereas the "outside" version chooses pixels touching the cell's boundary.

-``secreteInsideCellAtBoundary`` and ``secreteOutsideCellAtBoundary`` increase concentration but only in pixels which at the boundary but are inside cell or outside pixels touching cell boundary.
-Finally, ``secreteInsideCellAtCOM`` increases concentration in a single pixel that is closest to cell center of mass of a cell.
+``secreteInsideCellAtCOM``: increases concentration for the single pixel that is closest to the cell's center of mass.

 Notice that ``SecretionSteppable`` inherits from ``SecretionBasePy``.
 We do this to ensure that Python-based secretion plays nicely with PDE solvers.
 This requires that such steppable must be called before MCS, or rather before the PDE solvers start evolving the field.
-If we look at the definition of ``SecretionBasePy`` we will see that it inherits from ``SteppableBasePy`` and in the ``__init__`` function it sets ``self.runBeforeMCS`` flag to ``1``:
+If we look at the definition of ``SecretionBasePy``, we will see that it inherits from ``SteppableBasePy``.
+In the ``__init__`` function, it sets the ``self.runBeforeMCS`` flag to ``1``:

 .. code-block:: python